DCox2016/LaravelProject/readme.md

   MODIFY `id` int(10) UNSIGNED NOT NULL AUTO_INCREMENT, AUTO_INCREMENT=2;

-I use MAMP as the backend on my local machine.
+I used MAMP as the backend on my local machine.
 Download Mamp is not needed to run this project. https://www.mamp.info/en/

 To edit DB connect, open the .env in the root of the project.

-To run the project.
-php artisan serve
+To run the project navagate in to the root of the project in terminal and enter this command. php artisan serve